rconteiro98/Theft_Beans_Detection/README.md

 This repository contains **Bosch IVA (Intelligent Video Analytics)** configuration scripts used to detect trucks that **leave the unloading area (tolva) without disposing of their soybeans**.

-All files are sanitized and **safe for public upload** — they contain no private credentials or IP addresses.

 ---

 ## 📦 Repository Structure